Nobuo Fujita: Later life

-After the war he opened a hardware store in Ibaraki Prefecture, and later worked at a company making wire.
+After the war he opened a hardware store in Ibaraki Prefecture and later worked at a company making wire.

 Fujita was invited to Brookings in 1962 by the local Jaycees, after the Japanese government was assured he would not be tried as a war criminal.
 He gave the City of Brookings his family's 400-year-old katana in friendship.
 Fujita had intended to use the sword to commit seppuku if he should be arrested as a war crimes suspect.
 Although his visit still raised some controversy, the town treated him with respect and affection, while US president John F. Kennedy congratulated the town on their efforts to promote international friendship.

-Impressed by his welcome in the United States, during his visit, he promised to invite Brookings students to Japan.
-Despite the bankruptcy of his company, Fujita made good on his promise by co-sponsoring the visit of three female students from Brookings-Harbor High School to Japan in 1985.
+Impressed by his welcome in the United States during his visit, he promised to invite Brookings students to Japan.
+Despite the bankruptcy of his company, Fujita made good on his promise by co-sponsoring the visit of three students from Brookings-Harbor High School to Japan in 1985.
 During the visit, Fujita received a US flag flown over the US Capitol Building and a dedicatory letter from an aide on behalf of President Ronald Reagan "with admiration for your kindness and generosity."
 Both are now on display at the Nobuo Fujita Corner of the Japan Ground Self-Defense Force's Camp Kasumigaura Public Relations Center near Tsuchiura.